Updated: Oct 6, 2022

 3. The antichrist will suffer (or fake) a fatal wound, but will rise (or appear to) from the dead at this time (Rev. 13:3).
 This will give him the cred to simply declare himself to be God.
-He will defile the temple and take it over, causing the Jews at the temple to flee.
+He will compare himself to Yeshua, I assume, and will defile the Temple and take it over, causing the Jews at the Temple to flee.

 So, you can see why I am not encouraging people to get behind the restoration of a Yeshua-less revival in Judaism.
 I am looking for the end-time prophecies that speak of the Jewish people turning to Yeshua (Rom.
 11:26; Matt.
 23:39), not to the blood of bulls and goats!

-Some have argued that we should get behind the third temple because it will lead us closer to the coming of Yeshua.
+Some have argued that we should get behind the Third Temple because it will lead us closer to the coming of Yeshua.
 Personally, I find that disingenuous.
 That is like loving the Jewish people, just because you know that Jewish acceptance will lead to the Second Coming (Rom.
 11:15).
-Yes, we should long for the Second Coming, but our love for the Jewish people should stand alone, being grateful that the gospel came through them.
+Yes, we should long for the Second Coming, but our love for the Jewish people should stand alone, being grateful that the gospel came from Israel to the nations.

-As temples go, there is one coming that will be amazing!
-But it is not the third temple.
+As Temples go, there is a better one coming!
+But it is not the Third Temple.
 The Bible speaks of one that will be built in the millennial kingdom.
-Scholars refer to it as the fourth temple or the millennial temple.
-It will be constructed only after the Messiah returns, while the third temple is clearly built before the return of Yeshua.
+Scholars refer to it as the Fourth Temple or the Millennial Temple.
+It will be constructed only after the Messiah returns, while the Third Temple is clearly built before the return of Yeshua.
 (Dan.
 9:27; 2 Thess.
 2:4)

 The most detailed description of the Messiah’s Temple (as I call it) is in the last eight chapters of Ezekiel.
-Ezekiel who witnessed the destruction of the first Temple is taken captive to Babylon.
-There he has prophetic visions.
-He is given a tour and instructions by none other than the builder himself, Messiah Yeshua.
-In chapter 44, He is referred to as Yahweh.
+Ezekiel who witnessed the destruction of the First Temple is taken captive to Babylon.
+There, he has prophetic visions.
+He is given a tour and instructions.

 Nations Will Come